Massive effort to get Los Angeles homeless into hotels

 Los Angeles has embarked on an unprecedented effort to bring thousands of homeless people off the streets and into hotels to protect the most vulnerable as the coronavirus continues to spread

-LOS ANGELES -- Los Angeles has embarked on a massive and unprecedented effort to bring thousands of homeless people off the streets and into hotels to protect the most vulnerable residents as the coronavirus continues to spread.
+LOS ANGELES -- To curb the coronavirus spread, Los Angeles has embarked on a massive effort to bring thousands of homeless people off the streets and into hotels to protect them and others from infection.

 “We're going big in LA,” said Heidi Marston, interim director of the Los Angeles Homeless Services Authority.
 “We based our goal on what the need is here."